Researching the history of your home in Toronto

 For Burgoyne, creating house histories is an act of preservation.
 "I like the idea of doing a house history and having it stay with the house," she says.
 "If you're selling the house, I think it can add value, but it’s also a way of continuing that house's history."
 She hopes that attaching stories to old homes in Toronto will persuade people to keep them standing so that they can remain a staple in the city for years to come.

-Our best stories, once a month.
+Our best stories,